 What is new Covid variant NB.1.8.1?
 Symptoms as cases confirmed in UK

-The new strain, named NB.1.8.1, now accounts for just over 10 per cent of global infections , with cases now confirmed in Northern Ireland and Wales.
+The new strain, named NB.1.8.1, now accounts for just over 10 per cent of global infections, with cases now confirmed in England and Northern Ireland.

 While there is no evidence that the new strain causes more severe symptoms, experts believe that it in can infect cells more efficiently and can trigger gastrointestinal symptoms such as diarrhoea, constipation and nausea.